Giffgaff help, issues and complaints

 What is giffgaff's typical response time for complaints?

-Giffgaff states that its typical response time for complaints not help is five days.
+Giffgaff states that its typical response time for complaints is five days.
 In terms of response time for queries and help, this can be as little as an hour.